Juan Gabriel: Legacy and impact

-In 2015, Billboard listed Gabriel among their list of the 30 most influential Latino artists in history, citing his "dramatic performance style" and his redefined concept of romantic Latin pop music.
+In 2015, Billboard listed Juan Gabriel among their list of the 30 most influential Latino artists in history, citing his "dramatic performance style" and his redefined concept of romantic Latin pop music.
 The publication noted Gabriel's appeal among several generations of Latino Americans and artists.
-In his list of the most influential Latin music artists in history, Carlos Quintana of About.com, ranked Gabriel number six for shaping "the sounds of Mexican music" and exploring genres from ranchera to Latin pop.
-In 1986, Los Angeles Mayor Tom Bradley declared October 5 Juan Gabriel day.
+In his list of the most influential Latin music artists in history, Carlos Quintana of About.com, ranked Juan Gabriel number six for shaping "the sounds of Mexican music" and exploring genres from ranchera to Latin pop.
+In 1986, Los Angeles Mayor Tom Bradley declared 5 October Juan Gabriel day.
 He received the Lo Nuestro Excellence Award in 1991.
 In 1996, he was inducted into the Billboard Latin Music Hall of Fame, while in 2003 he was inducted into the International Latin Music Hall of Fame, and posthumously inducted into the Latin Songwriters Hall of Fame in October 2016.
-In 2023, Rolling Stone ranked Gabriel at number 172 on its list of the 200 Greatest Singers of All Time.
+In 2023, Rolling Stone ranked Juan Gabriel at number 172 on its list of the 200 Greatest Singers of All Time.

-The American Society of Composers, Authors and Publishers (ASCAP) honored Gabriel the Latin Songwriter of the Year Award in 1995, 1996, and 1998.
+The American Society of Composers, Authors and Publishers (ASCAP) honored Juan Gabriel the Latin Songwriter of the Year Award in 1995, 1996, and 1998.
 In 1999, Gabriel received the People's Choice Awards for Best Regional Artist.
 That same year, he received the La Opinión Tributo Nacional for Lifetime Achievement Award.
 A statue was erected by Billboard at Mexico City's Plaza Garibaldi in 2001, and remains a popular destination for mariachi performances.
 In 2009, the singer was honored as the Latin Recording Academy's Person of the Year.
 He also received his own star on the Hollywood Walk of Fame in May 2002.